qelectrotech/qelectrotech-doc/source/users/interface/toolbars.rst

 ========

 In addition to the different `menus`_, QElectroTech also provides toolbars.
-The toolbars are groups of buttons with icons which initiate accions.
+The toolbars are groups of buttons with icons which initiate actions.
 In general, these buttons have its counterpart at one of the menus from the `menu bar`_.

 .. note::